 In the on-premises world, when we install a SQL Server on our own servers, we decide on SQL Version (2012, 2014….), Edition (Standard, Enterprise, Epress…) and we set the database Compatibility Levels according to our applications’ specs.
 But what is it like with the Azure SQL Database (PaaS)?
 The answer is – it’s very different so let’s go through the key points to have in mind:

-Azure SQL Database has it’s own naming convention so the current version is called simply V12.
+Azure SQL Database has it’s own versioning schema so the current version is called “V12”.
 Unlike with the boxed product, SQL Database feature set is constantly expanding in short release cycles.
 New features are first made available to a small group of users in so-called “private preview mode”, then they are rolled into “public preview mode” during which they can be changed at any time and then, few months later, they become “generally available”.

 At the infrastructure level, not visible to users, SQL Database as a service (PaaS) is hosted on latest SQL Server builds so the feature set of V12 is very similar to that of the current SQL version the addition of any new features.

-The difference between the boxed SQL and PaaS databases is also visible in build numbers: while SQL 2014 numbers start with 12, SQL 2016 with 13 and so on, but with the Azure SQL Database things are little different.
+The difference between the boxed SQL and PaaS databases is also visible in build numbers.
+For on-premises instances, SQL 2014 build numbers start with 12, SQL 2016 with 13 and so on, but with the Azure SQL Database things are little different.
 See this screenshot:

 SELECT SERVERPROPERTY('ProductVersion') AS ProductVersion, SERVERPROPERTY('ProductLevel') AS ProductLevel, SERVERPROPERTY('Edition') AS Edition, SERVERPROPERTY('EngineEdition') AS EngineEdition, SERVERPROPERTY('edition') AS Edition, SERVERPROPERTY('ProductMajorVersion') As MayorVersion, @@version AS version; GO

 Edition: SQL Azure